Christine (King novel): Reception

 Reviews for Christine were mixed, with The New York Times criticizing the effects as "creaky", the dialogue as "phony and manipulative", but acknowledging the authenticity of the 1950s atmosphere, and Kirkus Reviews describing it as over-long, but "popcorn-readable".

 The American Library Association named Christine the 95th most banned and challenged book in the United States between 1990 and 1999.

 Adaptations

-Eight months after the release of the novel, a film adaptation was also released in December, directed by John Carpenter.
+Eight months after the release of the novel, a film adaptation was released in December, directed by John Carpenter.
 It received generally positive reviews from critics and grossed $21 million at the box office.
 The film has since become a cult classic.

 In 2003, Stephen King expressed dissatisfaction with the film of Christine, calling it: "...sort of boring.
 Speaking for myself, I'd rather have bad than boring."
 In June 2021, Sony Pictures Entertainment and Blumhouse Productions announced the development of a remake of the film with Bryan Fuller set to write and direct the film and Jason Blum, Vincenzo Natali and Steve Hoban producing.